Update, 9/21/21: We’ve reviewed our recommendations and are confident these are still the best routers you can buy.

 - ✗ Fewer features

 Not everyone needs an expensive router.
-Whether you only need to cover a small area with a few devices or you just want to save some cash, we recommend the TP-Link Archer AX3000, also called the Archer AX50.
-This is a modern router that comes with Wi-Fi 6, and it’s substantially cheaper than our pick for the best Wi-Fi router.
+Whether you only need to cover a small area with a few devices or you want to save some cash, we recommend the TP-Link Archer AX3000, also called the Archer AX50.
+This modern router comes with Wi-Fi 6, and it’s substantially cheaper than our pick for the best Wi-Fi router.

 TP-Link’s AX3000 has to cut some technological corners, of course.
 While the Asus model we recommend tops out at 6000 Mbps throughput, this TP-Link model maxes out at 3000 Mbps.
 TP-Link has not included WPA3 security with this router.
 It also features only four gigabit LAN ports for wired Ethernet devices instead of eight.